msndvlpr/caronsale-code-challenge/README.md

-# CarOnSale Coding Challenge
+# CarOnSale Vehicle Auction App- A Coding Challenge

 ## Overview
 This project is a Flutter-based application for vehicle auctions, where users can search for vehicles by VIN, view auction details, and authenticate using a repository-based authentication system.
-It also supports caching mechanisms for improved user experience in case of network failures.
+It also supports caching mechanisms, dark theme and also UI state handling for improved user experience in case of network success or failures.

 ## Features
 - **User Authentication**: Uses an Authentication Repository and a mocked HTTP handler.
 Authentication is simulated with random success/failure responses.